All Episodes

 Immunologists understand how the immune system works.

-Uh so it was clearly political.
+So it was clearly political.

 It was clearly ideological.

-It was clearly being driven by the drug companies and the corruption within the NIH uh with Dr. Fauci and others.
+It was clearly being driven by the drug companies and the corruption within the NIH with Dr. Fauci and others.

-So I mean, again, it's just a travesty.
+So, I mean, again, it's just a travesty.

-Yeah, I think when you go back and we look at it, you know, people began to look more closely at uh what was happening with the pediatricians and the vaccine schedule and other things like that.
+Yeah, I think when you go back and we look at it, you know, people began to look more closely at what was happening with the pediatricians and the vaccine schedule and other things like that.

 I was really surprised at how they wanted to do multiple boosters with the COVID thing.